sczerwinski/sczerwinski.github.io/_posts/2010-04-06-reverse-array-in-java.md

 tags: java
 ---

+{% include warn.html
-// This post was first published in Polish, on my old blog.
-It has been reviewed, edited and translated to English.
+content="This post was first published in Polish, on my old blog.
+It has been reviewed, edited and translated to English." %}

 ## The Backstory